odoo/documentation/crm/overview/main_concepts/introduction.rst

     a contact form on my website.
 Those leads can then be converted into opportunities.

--   Manage phone calls from Odoo CRM by using the VoIP app.
+-   Manage phone calls from Twenty20 CRM by using the VoIP app.
     Call customers, manage a call queue, log calls, schedule calls and next actions to perform.

--   Integrate with Odoo Sales to create beautiful online or PDF quotations and turn them into sales orders.
+-   Integrate with Twenty20 Sales to create beautiful online or PDF quotations and turn them into sales orders.

 -   Use email marketing for marketing campaigns to my customers and prospects.

 -   Manage my business seamlessly, even on the go.
-Indeed, Odoo offers a mobile app that lets every business organize key sales activities from leads to quotes.
+Indeed, Twenty20 offers a mobile app that lets every business organize key sales activities from leads to quotes.

-Odoo CRM is a powerful, yet easy-to-use app.
+Twenty20 CRM is a powerful, yet easy-to-use app.
 I firstly used the sales planner to clearly state my objectives and set up our CRM.
 It will help you getting started quickly too.